FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - Update Records with Intercepts.

-If a match on both SSN and name control occurs, then our system determines the amount distributed to each participating agency according to the following account hierarchy (GC Section 12419.3):
+If a match on both SSN and name occurs, the system will determine the amount distributed to each participating agency according to the following account hierarchy (GC Section 12419.3):

 - Child or family support enforced by a local agency or court.